Jim Newcomer, Ph.D.

 (2) bringing to you back to BIC (butt in chair), the sine qua non quality of every writer.
 When things begin to drag and people gain your attention to other things, a note from your editor works like magic to regain your attention.

-Then there’s the point about avoiding wrong advice from someone who tells you they know it all.
+(3) Avoiding wrong advice from someone who tells you they know it all.
 It’s important that the suggestions you receive point you in the right direction.
 Wrong advice may mean you spend valuable time discovering the path back to the main road – if you discover it at all.

 - Non-fiction, focused on sustainability and environmental issues, politics, and history (My Ph.D. is in Political Science.)